-The Department of Public Information (DPI) is the communications and public relations division of the United Nations.
-The DPI is responsible for publishing and disseminating UN documents and reports.
+United Nations Department of Global Communications (DGC) - previously named the United Nations Department of Public Information (DPI) - is the communications and public relations division of the United Nations.
+It is tasked with raising public awareness and support of the work of the United Nations through strategic communications campaigns, media and relationships with civil society groups.
+The DGC is responsible for publishing and disseminating UN documents and reports.

 - Yearbook of the United Nations has been the primary reference work on the organization since 1946.
 It details the many activities of the United Nations and its organs, programmes and bodies as they are carried out in all corners of the world.
 The collection includes every volume published since 1946 with a detailed subject index, including bibliographical notes and references.

-- UN Chronicle, published quarterly, gives an overview of UN activities and offers articles and interviews.
+- UN Chronicle, a magazine that gives an overview of UN activities and offers articles and interviews.
 It highlights certain themes and provides information about ongoing and upcoming meetings and conferences, and contains references to relevant UN documents and reports.
-It is posted online for recent years at the UN website.

 - Africa Renewal – a magazine focusing on key developments and issues related to the continent.